Contact

 Coaching for transformation is not about teaching new strategies but about reconstructing the way we make meaning.
 The Neuroconstructionist approach reveals that experience is continuously shaped by predictive models, conceptual knowledge, and affective states, meaning that deep change happens when we reshape the foundational constructs that define mental life.

-By working with personal constructs, coaching enables us to shift our interpretations of reality, leading to new ways of thinking, feeling, and acting.
+By working with conceptual polarities, coaching enables us to shift our interpretations of reality, leading to new ways of thinking, feeling, and acting.
 This is the essence of second-order change.
 It's not just adjusting behavior, but transforming the way mental life itself is built.

 Ramon David, MSc